splunk/public-o11y-docs/gdi/monitors-languages/microsoft-dotnet.rst

 .. caution::

-   This integration is deprecated and reached End of Support in February 2025 and it was removed from the Splunk Distribution of the OpenTelemetry Collector after version v0.118.0.
+   This integration is deprecated and reached End of Support in February 2025.
+It was removed from the Splunk Distribution of the OpenTelemetry Collector after version v0.118.0.

 To forward data to Splunk Observability Cloud, use the Splunk Distribution of OpenTelemetry .NET.
 For a full list of collected metrics, refer to :ref:`dotnet-otel-metrics-attributes`.